Governors ratchet up restrictions ahead of Thanksgiving

-An increasing number of governors and mayors across the U.S. are ratcheting up COVID-19 restrictions ahead of Thanksgiving for fear that holiday travel and family gatherings will only worsen the record-breaking, coast-to-coast resurgence of the virus.
+From California to Pennsylvania, governors and mayors across the U.S. are ratcheting up COVID-19 restrictions amid the record-shattering resurgence of the virus that is all but certain to get worse because of holiday travel and family gatherings over Thanksgiving.

-In states like New Mexico and Washington and cities such as Philadelphia and Chicago, leaders are ordering or imploring residents to stay home and keep their distance from others to help stem a rising tide of infections that threatens to overwhelm the health care system.
+Leaders are closing businesses or curtailing hours and other operations, and they are ordering or imploring people to stay home and keep their distance from others to help stem a rising tide of infections that threatens to overwhelm the health care system.

-“I must again pull back the reins,” New Jersey Gov. Phil Murphy said Monday.
+“I must again pull back the reins,” New Jersey Gov. Phil Murphy said Monday as he restricted indoor gatherings to 10 people, down from 25.
 “It gives me no joy.”

+California Gov. Gavin Newsom announced he is pulling the “emergency brake” on efforts to reopen the economy, saying the state is experiencing the fastest growth in cases yet, and if left unchecked, it will lead to “catastrophic outcomes.”
+The move closes many nonessential indoor businesses and requires the wearing of masks outside homes, with limited exceptions.

-The tightening came as Moderna Inc. announced that its experimental coronavirus vaccine appears to be over 94% effective, based on early results.
-A week ago Pfizer disclosed similar findings with its own formula.
+The tightening came as Moderna Inc. announced that its experimental coronavirus vaccine appears to be more than 94% effective, based on early results.
+A week ago, Pfizer disclosed similar findings with its own formula.

 The news raised hopes that at least two vaccines against the scourge could win emergency authorization and become available in the U.S. before the end of 2020.

-The virus is blamed for more than 246,000 deaths and over 11 million confirmed infections in the the U.S.
+The virus is blamed for more than 246,000 deaths and more than 11 million confirmed infections in the U.S.

-Murphy on Monday said he is tightening the limits on indoor and outdoor crowds.
-The Democrat acknowledged that restricting indoor gatherings to 10 people, down from 25, will lead to frustration but said that little about this year has been normal.

 New Mexico Gov. Michelle Lujan Grisham’s stay-at-home order went into effect Monday.
 Only essential businesses, including grocery stores and pharmacies, will be open.